Tennis NZ Professional Coach Register

 Tennis NZ Coach Education

 Current coach education courses delivered in NZ are recognised to the highest standard by the International Tennis Federation (ITF).
-The Junior Development (ITF Level 1) and Club Professional (ITF Level 2) courses are provided by Tennis Australia with delivery standards maintained through strict guidelines set by both Tennis Australia and the ITF.
+The Development (ITF Level 1) and Club Professional (ITF Level 2) courses are overseen by Tennis Australia with delivery standards maintained through strict guidelines set by both Tennis Australia and the ITF.

 The Professional Coach Register will include international qualifications that are recognised by the ITF to be of similar rigor to the current courses Tennis NZ provides.